 I heard a great line when I started in this business, I had an old gentleman that was 40 years in the investment advice business.
 And he said, “Joel, you need to ask your clients this important question ‘Who’s the money for?’
 Once you find out who the money is for then you can give great advice.”

-There are two common retirement questions that most clients want answered.
+There are two common retirement questions that most clients want to have answered.
 Typically, before they met with us, they were asking these questions, and they weren’t getting sufficient answers.

 One of the most common questions we hear in regards to retirement is, “Am I going to be OK?
 Am I going to be OK in retirement?”
 And that can also mean “Is my money going to last as long as I will?” or, if you have more money, “Am I going to be able to maintain my standard of living?”

 So, this is usually the first question people ask when they first talk to us “Am I going to be OK in Retirement?”
 By the way, even our existing clients have come in and they said, “Joel, I know we put together a financial plan I know we’re on track, but things have changed.
 Are we going to be OK?”
 And if they followed our advice, by the way, yes they are going to be OK, even though the market’s down 30%.
 But we’ll get to that in a minute.

 The other question we get all the time is “Will I run out of money in retirement?”, or “Am I going to run out of money”, or even “What rate of return do I need on my retirement funds in order to be OK in retirement?”